sfc-gh-tkipkemboi/Image_Captioning/README.md

 ### Pre-Trained VGG16 Model
 Like DenseNet 201, we set the input layer to be the same as the input layer of the original DenseNet201 model, and the output layer to be the second-to-last layer of the original model.
 This removes the final classification layer, which was responsible for predicting the class labels of the input images.
+The below image shows us the architecture of VGG16 which is dowloaded from https://www.hindawi.com/journals/am/2023/6147422/ .

 ![VGG16_network_architecture](images/VGG16_network_architecture.png)